Sylvia Jones: COVID-19

 Amid growing case numbers in 2021, the government moved to introduce a third province-wide shutdown.
 As part of the response, Jones announced on April 16, 2021 that she would be authorizing police and bylaw enforcement to require anyone who is not in a private residence to explain why they’re not at home and provide their home address, as well as pull people over while driving to ask why they are not at home.
 The regulations raised concerns about a re-legalization of carding.
-Indeed, the government experienced significant backlash with the new enforcement measures, with some commentators – such as the National Post's Randall Denley, a former PC politician – equating the province to a "police state".
+Indeed, the government experienced significant backlash with the new enforcement measures, with some commentators – such as the National Post's Randall Denley, a former PC party nominated candidate – equating the province to a "police state".
 After 21 police services across the province announced that they would refuse to enforce the new measures, and round criticism in the media, Jones' government promptly amended the new regulation the next day and rescinded the new enforcement powers.